ibm-cloud-docs/satellite/link-endpoints.md

 Link endpoints are secured through two levels of encryption: a default encryption from the connector to tunnel server, and an optional encryption between the client source and destination resources.
 {: shortdesc}

-By default, the {{site.data.keyword.satelliteshort}} Link connector forwards client requests to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured VPN connection.
+By default, the {{site.data.keyword.satelliteshort}} Link connector forwards client requests to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.
 This level of encryption is managed by IBM.

 When you create the endpoint, you can optionally provide another level of encryption by specifying data encryption protocols for the endpoint connection between the client source and destination resource.
 For example, even if the traffic is not encrypted on the source side, you can specify TLS encryption for the connection that goes over the Internet.
 IBM only transports the encrypted connection, and your resources must be configured for the data encryption protocols that you specify.